AKXAT/ConferenceManagement/README.md

 ## When we click on add a new talk
 ![4](ScreenShots\4.png)

-## When we select one of the Talks
+## When we select one of the Talks to see members
 ![4](ScreenShots\5.png)